 Report on Economic Position

-The global economy recorded positive growth in fiscal year 2021 as it recovered from the disruption caused by the Covid-19 pandemic.
-Global demand for vehicles was up on the previous year.
-Profit before tax generated by the Volkswagen Bank GmbH Group exceeded the prior-year figure.
+The global economy recorded positive growth in fiscal year 2022.
+Global demand for vehicles was on a level with the previous year.
+Profit before tax generated by the Volkswagen Bank GmbH Group below the prior-year figure.